 UPDATED: What Are The Initial Steps in Applying for a Marketing Authorisation?

-We have also provided a number of links to the relevant authorities, organisations and pieces of legislation to assist you.
+We have also provided a number of links throughout the article to relevant articles, authorities, organisations and pieces of legislation to assist you.

 A marketing authorisation outlines the terms under which the marketing of a medicinal product is authorised in the European Union.
 A marketing authorisation is composed of: